Fixed Collections¶

 r += 1;

-This split makes in FixedArray<N> / in FixedList<N> parameters genuinely safe: readers can index them freely (no defensive copy, no hidden mutation), and writes fail to compile because Mut is a this ref extension that can't be called through a readonly reference.
+This makes in FixedArray<N> / in FixedList<N> parameters safe: readers can index freely (no defensive copy, no hidden mutation), and writes fail to compile because Mut is a this ref extension that can't be called through a readonly reference.

 void Foo(in FixedArray16<int> arr)